Platinum Jewelry 101: What to Know Before You Buy

 15. What Are the Cons of Platinum?

 • Upkeep.
 If you don’t like the look of patina on your platinum ring, you’ll need to take it to a professional for polishing whenever it starts to appear dull.
-You can stretch out the time between polishings by removing your ring before doing any manual labor or sporting activities that are likely to expose it to scratches and dents.
+You can extend the time between polishings by removing your ring before doing any manual labor or sporting activities that are likely to expose it to scratches and dents.

 16. Is Platinum Better Than Gold?